Loxed/youtube-video-tracker/README.md

 - **UI Manager**: Sidebar integration and responsive design
 - **Data Manager**: Local storage and session tracking

-## 🎨 Icons
+## Icons

-The extension includes custom-generated icons showing a book with progress bars, representing the course tracking functionality.
-Icons are available in 16x16, 48x48, and 128x128 sizes.
+The extension includes a comprehensive set of SVG icons for all UI interactions.
+All icons use `currentColor` fill to automatically adapt to light and dark themes.

 ### Icon Attribution